 page1.
 In this situation, Google only knows the time on page for the first page, not for the second.
 Google Analytics will show that a visitor was on

 page1 for 35 seconds instead of 15 seconds.
 It will not show anything for

 page2 which the visitor was on for 5 seconds.

 - It should record time on page even if you only visit one page

 - It should not record the 20 seconds of a different website

 - It should record the time on page of the last page visited as well

 Simple Analytics detects when a user navigates to a different website (in a new tab).
-We stop the timer when we detect that so the duration of your visitors don’t count towards the total duration on a page.
+We stop the timer when we detect that, so the duration of your visitors doesn’t count towards the total duration on a page.
 Simple Analytics records time on page for every page your visitors visit.